7 min read

 The main difference between the two is that acupuncture uses needles and acupressure specialized tools or simply the fingers.

-There are many pressure points that lie along with the body’s meridians, each corresponding to a certain muscle or muscle group.
-A trained acupuncturist can help relax a tense muscle quickly and painlessly, relieving you of the discomfort and pain.
+There are many pressure points that lie along the body’s meridians, each corresponding to a certain muscle or muscle group.
+A trained acupuncturist can help relax a tense muscle quickly and painlessly, relieving you of discomfort and pain.

 10. Drink green tea